pwaller/cartographer/README.md

 # Cartographer points you at the maps

-In particular, loops over maps which may cause your program to be non-deterministic.
+In particular, cartographer lists all source locations in a package which are loops over maps.
+If you're not careful, these may cause your program to be non-deterministic.

 # Example of use